Naturseptime/rusty-fluid/README.md

 The Navier-Stokes-equations are computed with Stam's method.
 Details of the implementation can be found in the GPU-Gems article.

-There is also a (live demo)[https://naturseptime.github.io/rusty-fluid-emscripten/] (built with Emscripten)
+There is also a [live demo](https://naturseptime.github.io/rusty-fluid-emscripten/) compiled with Emscripten.

 Feel free to customize the demo.